Skip to main content

 FRN 230ww Colloquium: Topics in French Studies-Women Writers of Africa and the Caribbean (4 Credits)

 An introduction to works by contemporary women writers from Francophone Africa and the Caribbean.
 Topics studied include colonialism, exile, motherhood and intersections between class and gender.
 The study of these works and of the French language is informed by attention to the historical, political and cultural circumstances of writing as a woman in a former French colony.
 Texts include works by Mariama Bâ, Maryse Condé, Yamina Benguigui and Marie-Célie Agnant.
 Basis for the major.
-Students may receive credit for only one section of FRN 230.
+Prerequisite: FRN 220.
+Restrictions: FRN 230 may not be repeated.
 Enrollment limited to 18.
-Prerequisite: FRN 220.
 Course taught in French.
 WI {F}{L}

 Fall, Spring, Variable